-2. General

-(1) Apologies
+- 2. General - (1) Apologies

-(2) Disclosures of Pecuniary and Non-Pecuniary Interests (3) Chair's Announcements (4) Minutes of previous meetings 5 - 14 3.
-Public Speaking 4.
-Health (2 parts) (1) Mitigating the Impact of COVID-19 on Ethnically Diverse Communities Verbal Report (2) Health Inequalities Strategic Plan 15 - 26 5.
-Education Verbal 6.
-Economy and Skills Report Verbal Report 7.
-Equality, Diversity and Inclusion (within WCC) Verbal Report This presentation will provide members with an update on internal equality, diversity and inclusion work that focuses on our people, by sharing highlights from our EDI Annual Review 2020/2021 and our priorities for 2021/2022. .
-13,000
+(2) Disclosures of Pecuniary and Non-Pecuniary Interests

+(3) Chair's Announcements

+(4) Minutes of previous meetings 5 - 14

+3. Public Speaking

+4. Health (2 parts)

+(1) Mitigating the Impact of COVID-19 on Ethnically Diverse Communities Verbal Report

+(2) Health Inequalities Strategic Plan 15 - 26

+5. Education Verbal

+6. Economy and Skills Report Verbal

+7. Equality, Diversity and Inclusion (within WCC) Report Verbal Report

+This presentation will provide members with an update on internal equality, diversity and inclusion work that focuses on our people, by ·

+equality, diversity and inclusion work that focuses on our people, by sharing highlights from our EDI Annual Review 2020/2021 and our priorities for 2021/2022.

 Monica Fogarty

-Chief Executive

-Warwickshire County Council

-Shire Hall, Warwick
+Chief Executive Warwickshire County Council Shire Hall, Warwick